JBlazing/PixelDTGAN-Keras/README.md

 Right Now this is a work in progress.
 Here is my current TO DO.

-* Implement the Selection Layer which chooses a output of the Generative network, the assocciated image, or the non associated image.
+* [x] Implement the Selection Layer which chooses a output of the Generative network, the assocciated image, or the non associated image.
-* Link each of the layers Up
+* [x] Switch to use Tensorflow 2.0 Keras interface
-* Properly train each layer.
+* [] Figure out optimal way to train the models either 3 seperate models or 1 giant model
 * ...